celestiaorg/docs/docs/developers/wordle.md

 as well as conclude with future implementations and ideas to extend this codebase.

+> NOTE: This tutorial will explore developing with Optimint, which is still in Alpha stage.
+If you run into bugs, please write a Github Issue ticket or let us know in our Discord.

 ## Pre-requisites

 Given this tutorial is targeted for developers who are experienced